Theragatha - The Verses of the Senior Monks

 Whoever, being energetic,

-What he does is connected with Dhamma and its purpose.
+his duty is connected with the teaching and its goal.

 742Whatever is meaningful,